 Our China & Tibet Discovery tour will see you exploring the most iconic sites, delving into deep-rooted culture and dining on delicious cuisine.

 Step back into China's dynastic past at Beijing's Forbidden City

 Come face to face with Xian's most famous army

 Take a 3-night voyage on the mighty Yangtze for a glimpse of China's past and present

-Heading to Beijing's symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City.
+Head to Beijing's symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City.
 Entering through the Gate of Supreme Harmony, you will find a complex full of imperial riches.
-Later soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape, where you can watch, or participate in, a dance class.
-Sit down to a traditional dinner of Peking Duck.
-A Chinese acrobatic show rounds off the day.
+Later, soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape.
+Here, mingle with the locals and watch or participate as they practise tai chi, dance or play cards.
+Sit down to a traditional dinner of Peking duck before enjoying a Chinese acrobatic show.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
 Taking a walk on this incredible structure is the best way to appreciate both the wall itself and the dramatic scenery that it crosses.
 You will have an opportunity to visit a jade factory then savour an afternoon in the idyllic landscapes of the Summer Palace as you wander through traditional Chinese gardens and see the exquisite architecture..

 Take the bullet train to Xian.
 Explore the streets of the Muslim Quarter, which are lined with Islamic food stalls.
 Here, you will gain an insight into the city’s fascinating culture and significance as the start of the Silk Road.
 In the evening, feast on traditional Shui Jiao dumplings and enjoy a performance of Tang Dynasty dancing.